icylace/CursorRuler/README.md

 2013-02-10:  Version **1.0.1**

 - Fixed a missing attribute error at startup.
-Thanks for catching it, [adzenith](https://github.com/adzenith)!
+Thanks for catching it, [adzenith][]!
-- Included settings file improvements by [adzenith](https://github.com/adzenith).
+- Included settings file improvements by [adzenith][].
 - Updated readme:  Made a note about the slightly quirky behavior after settings get updated.